mckinsey/vizro/vizro-core/docs/pages/user-guides/extensions.md

 ## 1) Vizro customizations

-Vizro custom functions can be used to seamlessly extend the default functionality of Vizro by allowing users to quickly create Python functions for customizing charts, tables, dashboard components callbacks in the form of actions, and reactive HTML components - then easily plug them directly into the existing Vizro dashboard configuration
+Vizro custom functions can be used to seamlessly extend the default functionality of Vizro by allowing users to create Python functions for customizing charts, tables, dashboard components callbacks in the form of actions, and reactive HTML components - then plug them directly into the existing Vizro dashboard configuration

 - ### [Custom charts](custom-charts.md)

-    It is possible to create custom chart functions in Vizro by wrapping Plotly chart code inside a Vizro chart function wrapper, and then use them easily directly inside Vizro dashboard configuration.
+    It is possible to create custom chart functions in Vizro by wrapping Plotly chart code inside a Vizro chart function wrapper, and then use them directly inside Vizro dashboard configuration.
-    This allows the creation of things like plotly.graph_objects charts with multiple traces, or plotly_express charts with update_layout customizations
+    This enables the creation of things like `plotly.graph_objects` charts with multiple traces, or `plotly_express` charts with post update customizations

 - ### [Custom tables](custom-tables.md)